-The Fully Developed Claims (FDC) program is an optional new initiative that offers Servicemembers, Veterans, and survivors faster decisions from VA on compensation, pension, and survivor benefit claims.
+The Fully Developed Claims (FDC) program is an optional initiative that offers Veterans and survivors faster decisions from VA on compensation, pension, and survivor benefit claims.

 There are many types of claims for disability compensation.
 For example, if you're filing a VA claim for the very first time, you have an original claim.
 A reopened claim means you have new and material evidence and you want VA to reconsider a claim it once denied.
 There are also new claims, secondary claims, and special claims.

 To learn more about which type of claim you may have and the evidence and forms you need with your submission, view the Claims and Evidence page.
 Your claim must meet all the applicable requirements listed to be considered for the FDC program.

 Veterans may file an FDC for disability compensation for the following reasons:

 Veterans and their families and survivors may also file pension or dependency and indemnity compensation (survivor) claims at these pages: